styled-system/styled-system/docs/guides/why-powers-of-two.md

 For example, say you have a navigation bar, where links have a small amount of padding to make the tap target larger, but less padding than the content below the navigation bar because that would space the links too far apart.
-When using a powers-of-two scale, the links' padding will be added to the navigation bar's padding, making it easier to align to a doubled padding side for the content below the bar.
+When using a powers-of-two scale, the links' padding will be added to the navigation bar's padding, making it easier to align to items with double the padding below it.

 The following example is an attempt to demonstrate: